Avenida de Manoteras 50-52 - 28050 Madrid

 From 2004 until the 2012 survey there have been no significant methodological changes.
 As of the 2013 survey there is a significant methodological change consisting of the use of administrative files.
 For this reason, retrospective estimates have been prepared since 2008, comparable with the 2013 data.

-Therefore, the number of comparable elements of the time series is CC2=13 years.
+Therefore, the number of comparable elements of the time series is CC2=14 years.

 The comparison with external sources presents problems due to the lack of correspondence in the definitions used.
 These problems are due to the definition of the income component itself, which affects both the comparison of the number of people receiving an income component and the comparison of the average amount.

-As regards income from salaried employment, the amount given by the LCS is 421,719 million euros (2019 survey, with income referring to 2018).
-The wages and salaries item in the National Accounts takes the value 425,835 (year 2018).
-The difference between the two can be partly explained by having definitions of net and gross amounts that do not always coincide.
-Wages in kind other than company cars are also not included in the survey amount.
-There is also a under-reporting of income in the survey in some cases.
+As regards income from salaried employment, the amount given by the LCS is 442,732 million euros (2020 survey, with income referring to 2019).
+The wages and salaries item in the National Accounts takes the value 442,783 (year 2019).

 Self-employment income, property income and capital income of the LCS are poorly collected in the interviews and cannot be compared.
 Property income of the LCS is considered as mixed income in the National Accounts.